 This October marked my 10th anniversary in San Francisco.
 Yes, I’ve seen this city change dramatically, and, yes, it has become grossly expensive.
 The streets are a messy dichotomy of new construction and rotting feces.
 Beloved spots are hastily transforming into faceless condos, while too many of its people miss out on its quirks and quaintness because they’re staring down at a screen.
 But enough has been bitched about regarding growing economic disparity, greedy landlords, corporate takeovers, Zuckerberg and Google buses, “bro”-grammers and millenials swooping into a city whose history they don’t give one damn about it.
 I’m not here to add to that circular conversation, or romanticize San Francisco’s more culturally stimulating “better times,” or to yell at these kids to get off my lawn (I’m just an expat from the Midwest, after all).
 Continue reading “San Francisco in 10 Years, 10 Spots & 20 Songs”→

 Coffee is a way of life for us here at Big and Small Travel.
-Many a night, Julian and I lie awake, excited for the morning when we can savor a wonderful cup of joe.
+Many a night, we lie awake, excited for the morning when we can savor a wonderful cup of joe.
 But it’s not just simply the thought of the steam warming the face or the bold, earthy liquid flowing through the digestive tract, warming the heart and awakening the mind.
 And it’s not about the caffeine… not always, at least.
 It’s the whole cafe experience that goes with this morning ritual, from ordering it (even from the crankiest and snobbiest of baristas) to taking that first comforting sip.

-Below, Julian covers 10 local coffees.
+Below, Big covers 10 local coffees.
 He evaluates each brand by flavor, body, and acidity.
 As the scene continues to blossom, this is by no means a comprehensive guide, but a trusty snapshot into the great variety of coffee options available in the City by the Bay.
 Battle Mountain are based around the Russian Hill, Twitterloin, TenderNob neighborhoods, so first up is our nearby pick: Equator Coffee. —Small

 More importantly, their coffee is exceptional, created with a whole lot of care for the beans themselves and where they are sourced from.
 We tried a cup of the Colombian single-origin as well as their house blend; both were smooth, rich, and velvety.
 Self-described as a “concierge” roaster, Equator focuses on wholesale coffee sales, but their cafes offer a unique experience with helpful and knowledgeable baristas.

 Contraband is on the forefront of coffee in the Bay Area, serving beans from Latin America to New Guinea to Yemen — not typically your standard fare.
 Contraband makes coffee a science, even employing a precision coffee brewing contraption called the Blossom, designed by a former Apple designer/NASA engineer, which specifically calibrates for a “more nuanced” cup of coffee that offers less astringency and bitterness, and more sweetness — be prepared to pay a pretty penny for this selection, though.

 I’m generally a classic dark roast guy, but I appreciate the way Ritual specializes in light roasted single origin coffee beans and also features “seasonal” espresso beans.
 The Ritual espresso or macchiato has an expressive and covertly nutty quality that perks you up with the right amount of acidity, flavor, and body.
-Ritual were one of the pioneers of the artisan coffee movement in SF, and their passion and social consciousness has contributed much to their success..
+Ritual were one of the pioneers of the artisan coffee movement in SF, and their passion and social consciousness has contributed much to their success.